bradleykirby/WallaceTheme/README.md

 `npm install`

 ## Usage
-For development with automatic compilation:
+To develop with automatic compilation:
 `webpack --watch`

-For a production build:
+To make a production build:
 `npm run build-prod`